 Further information on all the eclipses in 2017 can be found on the Eclipses Online web pages.
 This web site provides information on both solar and lunar eclipses in the period from 1501 CE to 2100 CE.
 Global circumstances of both solar and lunar eclipses are provided as well as local circumstances of the solar eclipses based on a gazetteer of approximately 1500 locations worldwide.
 Eclipses for next year, 2018, are also available.

-Mars can be seen low in the west north-western sky towards the end of evening nautical twilight, setting in the late evening in the north-western sky.
-It lies in the constellation of Taurus for the whole of the month, fading slightly from magnitude +1.6 at the start of the month to magnitude +1.7 at the end of May.
-Mars lies 6° north of Aldebaran on Sunday May 7th and 5° north of the waxing crescent Moon on Saturday May 27th.
+Mars can be seen very low in the west north-western sky after the end of evening civil twilight, setting in the late evening in the north-western sky.
+It starts the month in the constellation of Taurus moving into Gemini at the end of the first week of June.
+Mars remains at magnitude +1.7 for the whole of the month.

-No other significant meteor showers are active this month, Further information on these and other meteor showers occurring during 2017 can be found at the International Meteor Organization web site.
+No other significant meteor showers are active this month.
+Further information on these and other meteor showers occurring during 2017 can be found at the International Meteor Organization Meteor Shower Calendar.